-B. Personal Protective Equipment (PPE)
+8.2 PERSONAL PROTECTIVE EQUIPMENT (PPE)

-The Employer will provide required safety devices, PPE, and safety apparel in accordance with the appropriate standards, including but not limited to OSHA, NIOSH, NOSHA, NWCG, NFPA, and any applicable Master Cooperative Agreement provisions, and any amendments thereto.

-The Employer will provide employees with orientation and/or training to perform their jobs safely and in the safe operation of the safety equipment prior to use.
-Employees will abide by all requirements set forth by the Employer for using safety devices, PPE, and safety apparel provided for their safety.

-The Employer will follow its policies and procedures regarding safety training for all employees.

-The Employer will form joint Safety Committee in accordance with OSHA, NIOSH, NOSHA, and the Employer's Risk Management Division requirements.
+- 8.2.1 The Employer will provide required safety devices, PPE, and safety apparel in accordance with the appropriate standards, including but not limited to OSHA, NIOSH, NOSHA, NWCG, NFPA, and any applicable Master Cooperative Agreement provisions, and any amendments thereto. - 8.2.2 The Employer will provide employees with orientation and/or training to perform their jobs safely and in the safe operation of the safety equipment prior to use.
+Employees will abide by all requirements set forth by the Employer for using safety devices, PPE, and safety apparel provided for their safety. - 8.2.3 The Employer will follow its policies and procedures regarding safety training for all employees. - 8.2.4 The Employer will form joint Safety Committee in accordance with OSHA, NIOSH, NOSHA, and the Employer's Risk Management Division requirements.

-C. Safety Committees
+8.3 SAFETY COMMITTEES

-The Safety Committees is intended to provide a forum for the Employer, employees, and the Union to communicate and facilitate the development and active maintenance of issues that arise relative to the safety of the working environment.

-The Safety Committees will be made up of representatives from the Employer, the Union, and employees in accordance with the Safety & Health Program outlined in the State Administrative Manual (SAM).
-The Union will be responsible for appointing their representatives to the committee.

-Safety Committee meetings will be conducted in accordance with the State's Safety & Health Program through the Risk Management Division.
-Safety and health concerns should be brought to the appropriate Safety Committee for review, discussion, and possible recommendations for solutions.

-The Safety Committees is responsible for producing a report of its meetings and submitting them to the Risk Management Division.
+- 8.3.1 The Safety Committees is intended to provide a forum for the Employer, employees, and the Union to communicate and facilitate the development and active maintenance of issues that arise relative to the safety of the working environment. - 8.3.2 The Safety Committees will be made up of representatives from the Employer, the Union, and employees in accordance with the Safety & Health Program outlined in the State Administrative Manual (SAM).
+The Union will be responsible for appointing their representatives to the committee. - 8.3.3 Safety Committee meetings will be conducted in accordance with the State's Safety & Health Program through the Risk Management Division.
+Safety and health concerns should be brought to the appropriate Safety Committee for review, discussion, and possible recommendations for solutions. - 8.3.4 The Safety Committees is responsible for producing a report of its meetings and submitting them to the Risk Management Division.

-Safety Committee members are responsible for assisting management in the improvement of safety and health in the workplace by:

-- a.
-Promoting and communicating safety issues to increase safety; - b.
-Promoting safety awareness among employees; - c.
-Conducting and/or reviewing safety inspections at their work locations; - d.
-Reviewing accident and injury reports; - e.
-Reviewing work practices; - f.
-Planning safety activities/promotions for their Department or Division; - g.
-Conducting other activities as outlined in their Department's or Division's written Safety Plan; and, - h.
-Identifying possible safety training needs within their Departments or Divisions.

-Safety Committee recommendations will be forwarded to the appropriate Department or Division head, or designee, and to the Risk Management Division, for review and action, as necessary.
+- 8.3.5 Safety Committee members are responsible for assisting management in the improvement of safety and health in the workplace by: - 8.3.5.1 Promoting and communicating safety issues to increase safety; - 8.3.5.2 Promoting safety awareness among employees; - 8.3.5.3 Conducting and/or reviewing safety inspections at their work locations; - 8.3.5.4 Reviewing accident and injury reports; - 8.3.5.5 Reviewing work practices; - 8.3.5.6 Planning safety activities/promotions for their Department or Division; - 8.3.5.7 Conducting other activities as outlined in their Department's or Division's written Safety Plan; and, - 8.3.5.8 Identifying possible safety training needs within their Departments or Divisions. - 8.3.6 Safety Committee recommendations will be forwarded to the appropriate Department or Division head, or designee, and to the Risk Management Division, for review and action, as necessary.
 The Department or Division head, or designee, will report follow-up action/information to the Safety Committee.